-At Lincoln Middle School teachers and students work together to support all school norms relating to safety, respect and learning.
+At Washington School teachers and students work together to support all school norms relating to safety, respect and learning.
 In some situations more formal interventions are required to help students assume their responsibilities of contributing to a safe, respectful learning environment.
 The following level system describes those interventions.

-Consequences are discretional between assistant principal, principal and staff members depending on situation
+\\Consequences are at the discretion of the principal and staff members depending on situation\\

-· istant principal, principal and staff members depending on situation Criteria Recommended Interventions Level 1- Team Level Disrespectful to self, staff members and other students Disruptive behavior Insubordination Running, Pushing Shoving (1st offense) Swearing/Profanity Inappropriate dress Possession of electronic devices during school hours Violation of Acceptable Technology Use Policy Parents/Guardians will be contacted if behavior is severe.
-Parent/Guardian contact using the Contact Sheet Student being sent to the office Teacher/and student meeting Student conference with team Teacher, student and Parent/Guardian meeting Detention Refer to team discipline policy Level 2- Team and Administration Cheating Any gross misconduct resulting in an In School Detention or Out of School Suspension Disrespect toward self, staff member or other students escalating to intimidation or physical or verbal threats Damaging school property Bullying Cutting class Possessing inappropriate materials Failure to serve detention Physical assault Running, Pushing, Shoving (Multiple offenses) Tardy (5 times a trimester) For All Level Two Offenses a Parent/Guardian will be Contacted Student being sent to the office Administrator contact In School Detention/Suspension or Out of School Suspension Ineligibility for sports, clubs and after school activities per the Extracurricular Handbook Ineligibility of attendance of after school activities Extended day Saturday detention/school Detention Administrator(s) and team conference with students and Parent/Guardian Behavior Plan Loss of end of year activities Child Study Team Any of the recommendations from Level 1 Level 3- Administration Any gross misconduct resulting in three or more Out of School Suspensions Bomb Threat Fighting/Assault (unprovoked, violent) Gang representation- colors, graffiti, signs, etc. Harassment/Bullying (2 nd or more offense) Illegal Use of Explosives Possession of Inhalants Possession of a Weapon Possession of or Distribution of Tobacco Sexual Harassment Stealing (or Possession of Stolen Property) Under Influence or Possession of Illegal Drugs or Look-alikes Under the Influence or Possession of Alcohol Tardy (More than 10 times a Trimester) For All Level Three Offenses a Parent/Guardian will be Contacted Behavior Plan with student and Parent/Guardian Administrator and students schedule ongoing conferences Out of School Suspension Extended period of ineligibility for sports, clubs and after school activities Extended Day Saturday detention/school 7:30 A.M.
-Detention Conference with Administrators Student receives support through outside community agencies Referral to School Resource Officer Referral to School Board Expulsion Any of the recommendations from Level 1 & 2
+Criteria Recommended Interventions Level 1- Classroom Level Disrespectful to self, staff members and other students Incomplete homework Disruptive behavior Running, Pushing Shoving (1st offense) Minor bus misbehavior Inappropriate dress Tardy (5 times a trimester) Teacher/and student meeting to discuss appropriate expectations and ensure student understanding Phone call home Behavior Think Sheet Homework Think Sheet CICO Mentor Classroom homework policy consequences Teacher, student and Parent/Guardian meeting Level 2- Teacher and Administration Cheating Forging parent signature Inappropriate student contact Theft Offensive language such racial slurs, degrading comments or language (including inappropriate jokes) Any gross misconduct resulting in a School Suspension Disrespect toward self, staff member or other students escalating to intimidation or physical or verbal threats Damaging school property Bullying as defined in the handbook on pg 2 Possession of electronic devices during school hours Violation of Acceptable Computer Use Policy Possessing inappropriate materials Physical assault Running, Pushing, Shoving (Multiple offenses) Tardy (more than 10 times a trimester) Administrator contact Phone call to parent In School Suspension or Out of School Suspension Ineligibility for after school activities Administrator(s) and team conference with students and Parent/Guardian Behavior Plan Loss of incentive field trip CICO Mentor Child Study Team Any of the recommendations from Level 1 10 or more tardies will result in a scheduled meeting with a parent Level 3- Administration Any gross misconduct resulting in three or more Out of School Suspensions Bomb Threat Fighting/Assault (unprovoked, violent) Gang representation- colors, graffiti, signs, etc Harassment/Bullying (2 nd or more offense) Possession of a Weapon Possession of or Distribution of Tobacco Sexual Harassment Stealing (or Possession of Stolen Property) Parent, teacher, and administrator conference Positive behavior support plan with student and Parent/Guardian Administrator and students schedule ongoing conferences Out of School Suspension Conference with Administrators Student receives support through outside community agencies Referral to School Resource Officer